Oil gains after cyberattack forces shutdown of U.S. fuel pipelines

 “That said, it is currently assumed that the disruption to the pipelines will be resolved in a matter of days, so the impact should be limited.”

 The White House was working closely with Colonial to help it to recover.
-Commerce Secretary Gina Raimondo said the pipeline fix was a top priority for the Biden administration and Washington was working to avoid more severe supply disruptions.
+Commerce Secretary Gina Raimondo said the pipeline fix was a top priority for the Biden administration.

-Brent crude has risen 33% this year due to supply cuts by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+, and easing coronavirus movement restrictions in the U.S. and Europe.
+Brent crude has risen over 30% this year due to supply cuts by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+, and easing coronavirus movement restrictions in the United States and Europe.

+But the worsening pandemic developments in Asia have weighed.
+Indian coronavirus infections and deaths held close to record daily highs on Monday.

 While some analysts have said oil demand may never reach pre-pandemic levels, Goldman Sachs said it expected this by the end of the year and predicted Brent would hit $80 and WTI $77 within six months.

-Additional reporting by Aaron Sheldrick in Tokyo and Florence Tan in Singapore; Editing by Jane Merriman and Louise Heavens
+Additional reporting by Aaron Sheldrick in Tokyo and Florence Tan in Singapore; Editing by Louise Heavens and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.